Schedule

 Registration Opens

-Tour #1 – Brady Road Resource Management Facility
+Tour #1 – Brady Road Resource Management Facility (sold out)

 This comprehensive tour includes the 4R Depot, Leachate Tank, LFG System, Leaf & Yard Waste compost pad, and a New Cell is planned to be under construction at this time.
 This will be a Full Facility tour!